 Greenland's latest novel, The Hazards of Good Fortune, was published by Europa Editions in 2018.
-He is the author of four novels.
-His first, The Bones, was the first literary novel about the world of television comedy.
-Published by Bloomsbury in 2005.
-The Los Angeles Times pronounced it “A remarkable debut” and the San Francisco Chronicle called it “savagely funny.”
+He is the author of four other works of fiction.
+His maiden effort, The Bones, was the first literary novel about the world of television comedy.
+Published by Bloomsbury in 2005, the Los Angeles Times pronounced it “A remarkable debut” and the San Francisco Chronicle called it “savagely funny.”
 The Washington Post declared, “Greenland has serious skills.”

-His second novel, Shining City, was published by Bloomsbury in 2008.
-The Washington Post named it a Best Book of 2008.
+His second novel, the satire Shining City, was published by Bloomsbury in 2008.
+The Washington Post named it a Best Book Of The Year.
 Publishers Weekly deemed it "Uproarious."
-Warner Brothers optioned the novel and it remains in active development.
+Warner Brothers optioned the novel, and it remains in active development.
 Although the book is nominally about prostitution, the author maintains it has nothing to do with his Hollywood career.

-Greenland explored crime fiction with The Angry Buddhist was published in 2011 by Europa Editions.
+Greenland explored crime fiction with The Angry Buddhist, published in 2011 by Europa Editions.
 The Los Angeles Times described it as “a wild entertainment as well as a novel about the way we live now that dares to dance with the profound.”
 In her New York Times review, Janet Maslin called it “A fine, high-end beach read for this election season.”
 It was optioned by Showtime for development as a television series.
 Although there is some Buddhism in the book, if you want to read about that subject, this site recommends The Jew and the Lotus by Rodger Kamenetz.

 In addition to his work as a novelist, Greenland is a playwright and screenwriter.
 His play, Jungle Rot, won the Kennedy Center/American Express Fund For New American Plays Award and the American Theater Critics Association Award.
-Anthologized in Best American Plays, 1995-96, it was published by Dramatists Play Service in 1997.
+Anthologized in Best American Plays, it was published by Dramatists Play Service.
 His other produced plays include Jerusalem, Red Memories, and Girls In Movies.